MythicPalette/Wordsmith-DalamudPlugin/QA List.md

 This list can and will certainly change over time to ensure that the quality of Wordsmith remains to its highest standard when and where possible.

+To ensure quality for the end user, all testing should be done a RELEASE build of Wordsmith NOT a DEBUG build.
+This is to ensure that the version shipped to users works properly and not just the testing version.

 # General
     [ ] Performance test